burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // But C and C++ compiler does not do that c = b - -a;
 ```

-In C and C++ and most programming languages, the tokens fundamentally can be one of the following types:
+In C and C++ and in fact in most programming languages, the tokens fundamentally can be one of the following five types:
 * a.
 Operators
 * b.
 Separators
 * c.
 Identifiers
 * d.
 Keywords
 * e.
 Literal constants

-*
-Employed algorithms at this stage include deterministic/non-deterministic Finite Automata and substring search.
-After finishing, the Lexical analysis, the program consists of a sequence of tokens.
+Employed algorithms at this stage include deterministic/non-deterministic Finite Automata and Substring Search.
+After finishing this phase, named as the Lexical Analysis the program consists of a sequence of tokens.

 ### Syntax Analysis

-The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
+The compiler is based on the language rules typically described by Backus – Naur forms for Context-Free-Grammars (CFG) which describes which valid lexemas/tokens constitute a valid program.
 The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
-That area of mathematics is essential for some Compiler's Fundamental aspects.
+That area of mathematics is essential for some Compiler's fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
-The exact Grammar rules can be found in the Appendices of corresponding Language Standards.
+The exact grammar rules can be found in the Appendices of corresponding Language Standards.

-Employed algorithms depend on implementation, but they can be a Recursive Descent Algorithm without backtracking, Recursive descent with backtracking, Predictive Top Down Parsing and Parsing Tables for LL(1) and LL(k) grammars, and Bottom-up parsing with shift-reduce parsing.
+Employed algorithms for constructing the parsed representations depend on implementation, but they can be for example:
+* A Recursive Descent Algorithm without backtracking
+* Recursive descent with backtracking
+* Predictive Top Down Parsing
+* Parsing Tables for LL(1) and LL(k) grammars
+* Bottom-up parsing with shift-reduce parsing

 ### Semantic Analysis

 Unfortunately, some rules of the language can not be expressed only by using CFG.
 Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc.

-For handling such analysis, the semantic analyzer inside the compiler is used.
+For handling such analysis, which can not be captured by syntax analyzer, the semantic analyzer inside the compiler is actually used for.

 ### Code Optimization

-At this moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
-Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language or Intermediate Representation (IR).
+At this moment, we constructed an Abstract Syntax Tree(AST) for a program and augmented it with information from the semantic analysis stage.

+Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language (ASM) or Intermediate Representation (IR).

-Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage.
+Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage...

 Typically, compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Steps run in a predetermined order that usually seems to work well.
 Some examples of optimization techniques that are happening at this moment and considered as a general practice:

 * Convert one arithmetic operation into cheaper operations by using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.
 * Optimization structure/class memory layout.
 * Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of a pointer/reference of an object of the structure/class type.
-* Remove dead-end code never executed in the program's control flow across compiled source files.
+* Remove dead-end code which never executed in the program's control flow across compiled source files.
 * Function inlining.
-The compiler uses its heuristics to decide what to inline and what to not.
+The compiler uses its heuristics to decide what to inline and what to not in the program code.
 Sometimes there is a toolchain extension that forces the compiler to make a specific decision or provides means to tune heuristics slightly.
 * In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
-* Remove Hoisting (also known as loop-invariant code).
-Try to remove recomputing loop-invariant code inside the loops.
+* Try to remove recomputation of the loop-invariant code inside the loops.
+The technical term for this is Hoisting (or loop-invariant code).
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
+* Loops Unrolling.
+Unroll several-iteration of the loop to reduce control overhead and sometimes open the ability to leverage Instruction Level Parallelism with the price of code size.
-* Loops optimization: unrolling and loop fusion (also known as jamming) to combine multiple loops over the same index range that eliminates wasted iterations in the loop.
+* Loops Fusion.
+Loop Fusion, also known as jamming combines multiple loops over the same index range.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
-* Constant propagation.
-Utilized to derive values during compile time.
+* Constant Propagation.
+A big part of the compiler can propagate constants across the whole source code of the program.
+This is utilized to derive values during compile time.
 * Register allocation.
 To decide in which moment of runtime different registers can be used to store values.

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.

-Even we think there is a possibility of research to provide that information for the compiler.
+> We think that is a nice research direction when such algorithmic aspects is provided for the compiler.

 ### Code Emitting

 In the end, at least conceptually, the compiler emits final instructions for the target Assembler.
-How exactly to emit code is under the decision of the compiler and toolchain creators.
+How exactly emit code is under the decision of the compiler and toolchain creators.

 However, in reality, it's possible to have three different scenarios of what exactly compilers emit:

 1. The compiler emits the final binary code for the target Instruction Set Architecture (ISA).
 (Example: Microsoft Visual C compiler does that.)

 2. Compiler emits the program text written in Assembly.
-But in fact, the process of producing the final binary code is under the responsibility of the Assembler program.
+But in fact, the process of producing the final binary code is under the responsibility of the Assembler Program.
 You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.

 3. With the coming [LLVM](https://llvm.org/) project there is intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
 This layer is called Intermediate Representation (IR).
 And contains three stages of conversion: